6.4.2.20 Income test exemptions for individuals in receipt of income support

 Summary

-This topic outlines how FTB Part A and FTB Part B are exempt from the income test for ATI (1.1.A.20) for periods during the relevant income year (1.1.R.23) when the individual (1.1.I.90) and/or their partner receive income support payments.
+This topic outlines how FTB Part A and FTB Part B are exempt from the income test for ATI (1.1.A.20) for periods during the relevant income year (1.1.R.23) when an individual (1.1.I.90) and/or their partner receive income support payments.

 Exempting periods on income support - FTB Part A